Property Saviour logo

 What are different types of structural problems?

 Structural problems can come in many forms with varying levels of severity.
-Most common types of structural problems found in houses include subsidence, heave, and movement.
+The most common types of structural problems found in houses include subsidence, heave, and movement.
 Structural damage can include:

 • Subsidence is a particularly common structural problem and is often the subject of insurance claims.